-The parties are required to conduct their Rule 26(f) discovery conference and submit a discovery plan and/or case summary no later than four business days prior to the initial scheduling conference.
+The parties are required to conduct their Rule 26(f) discovery conference and submit a discovery plan and/or case summary no later than one business day prior to the initial scheduling conference.
 It is expected that all parties and all counsel will conduct discovery in a cooperative way, consistent with Fed.
 R. Civ.
 P. 1: "To secure the just, speedy, and inexpensive determination of every action."
 Consequently, the parties should cooperate with each other to ensure that discovery progresses as rapidly and efficiently as is practical.

-The disclosure requirements of Rule 26(a)(1) generally will be required by the Court 14 days after the case management and scheduling conference.
+The disclosure requirements of Rule 26(a)(1) generally will be required by the Court fourteen days after the case management and scheduling conference.
 Dates for disclosure of expert information contemplated by Rule 26(a)(2) generally will be established at the case management and scheduling conference.

 C. EXTENSIONS OF TIME